Last Updated August 18th, 2023

 Third-Party Service Providers.
 We may share your Personally-Identifying Information, which may include your name and contact information (including email address) with our authorized service providers that perform certain services on our behalf.
 These services may include fulfilling orders, providing customer service and marketing assistance, performing business and sales analysis, supporting Supply Leader Website’s functionality and supporting contests, sweepstakes, surveys and other features offered through the Website.
 We may also share your name, contact information and credit card information with our authorized service providers who process credit card payments.
 These service providers may have access to personal information needed to perform their functions but are not permitted to share or use such information for any other purpose.

-Supply Leader uses the Personally-Identifying Information in the file we maintain about you, and other information we obtain from your current and past activities on the Website
+Personally Identifying Information in the file we maintain about you, as well as other information we obtain from your current and past activities on the Website or in the application downloaded from the Apple Store:

 I. To deliver the products that you have requested;